eugenius-labs/martian-robots/README.md

 This project is a submission to Red Badger in response to the "Martian Robots" developer programming problem, by Danny Lee (dannyl33@gmail.com).

+## Running Martian Robots

+Clone this repo, navigate to the project root and run the following commands in your Terminal window:

+`npm install`
+`npm start`

+Open http://localhost:3000 to view it in the browser.

 ## To Do

 * Add proper validation to Planet Dimensions and Command fields